ctuning/ck-clsmith/README.md

 Usage
 =====
-We provided usage scenario in the CK documentation [here](https://github.com/ctuning/ck/wiki/Autotuning-example-clsmith).
+We provided a very basic usage scenario to compile multiple OpenCL kernels, run them, detect if there is a bug, and record raw info in the [public CK repos](http://cknowledge.org/repo).
+This scenario is described in the CK documentation [here](https://github.com/ctuning/ck/wiki/Autotuning-example-clsmith).

-You can see local results via CK dashboard:
+You can see raw local results via CK dashboard:
 ```
  $ ck dashboard opencl-bug
 ```